Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 For some buyers, luxury ownership on Maui also includes evaluating rental flexibility, investment positioning, and long-term marketability.

-Because zoning, STR regulations, and governance policies can materially affect ownership strategy, buyers should verify rental eligibility and operational restrictions before purchasing.
+Because zoning, STR regulations, and governance policies can materially affect ownership strategy, buyers should verify:

-Understanding current regulations is essential before factoring in rental income when making a purchase decision.
+Understanding current regulations is essential before factoring rental income into acquisition decisions.

-In Maui's coastal luxury markets, insurance exposure and operational stewardship play an increasingly important role in the quality of long-term ownership.
+Insurance exposure and operational stewardship play an increasingly important role in luxury ownership across Maui's coastal markets.

 • Insurance availability and premium exposure